 Last week I wrote about my new friend, George, who happens to be a small brown cow.
 Is there anything more ordinary than a cow in a pasture?
 Yet I came to enjoy spotting him each morning.
 This morning, continuing my pre-dawn routine, I returned to the farm and no George.
 Disappointed, I headed toward home, but one quick glance back and I saw something moving in the distance.
 On the far side of the barn, a brown dot was coming my way.
 I waited.
 George, slowly and steadily was walking to the fence that separated us.
 I felt such joy in his acknowledgment of me.
 Something inside of me bowed to the moment.
 Namaste.

 And then this.
-An oyster pearl moon sitting on the horizon.
-I bow to its beauty.
+An oyster pearl moon on the horizon.
+I delight in its beauty.